gisbi-kim/SC-A-LOAM/README.md

 ## What is SC-A-LOAM?
 - A real-time LiDAR SLAM package that integrates A-LOAM and ScanContext.
     - **A-LOAM** for odometry (i.e., consecutive motion estimation)
-    - **ScanContext** for global localization (place recognition as kidnapped robot problem)
+    - **ScanContext** for coarse global localization (i.e., place recognition as kidnapped robot problem without initial pose)
     - and iSAM2 of GTSAM is used for pose-graph optimization.
 - This package aims to show ScanContext's handy applicability.
-    - This only things a user should do is just to include `Scancontext.h`, call `makeAndSaveScancontextAndKeys` and `detectLoopClosureID`.
+    - The only things a user should do is just to include `Scancontext.h`, call `makeAndSaveScancontextAndKeys` and `detectLoopClosureID`.

 ## Features
 1. A modular implementation